iluvjava/Maths/Notebook 2.0 obsidian/MATH 000 Math Essential/Analysis/Real Analysis Basics.md

 **Remarks**

-The 2 definition for the limit of a function is equivalent.
+The 2 definitions for the limit of a function is equivalent.

 ---
 ### **Limit Point, Cluster Point**